An Introduction to Neural Data Compression: Compression without quantization

-where $\bu'$ is another vector of independent uniform noise.
+Let $\U'$ be another vector of uniform noise independent of $\U$ which is available to both the encoder and the decoder.
+In practice this requirement can be achieved by generating noise using a pseudorandom number generator with the same random seed.
+For any fixed value of $\y = f(\x)$, it holds that \cite{ziv1985universal},

 That is, subtracting uniform noise, rounding, and then adding uniform noise back is distributionally equivalent to adding noise directly.
-We can exploit this for the communication of a sample of $\z$ as follows.
-The encoder computes $\bk$ and entropy encodes it.
-The decoder receives $\bk$ and simply adds $\bu'$.
-This assumes that both the encoder and decoder have access to the same $\bu'$, e.g., by sharing a random seed.
+We can exploit this for the communication of a uniform sample as follows.
+Define the random variable $\K = \round{\Y - \U'}$.
+Given a data sample $\x$, the encoder computes $\y = f(\x)$, samples a value of $\bu'$, computes $\bk = \round{\y - \bu'}$, and entropy encodes $\bk$ into bits.
+The decoder receives $\bk$ and simply adds $\bu'$, and effectively obtains a sample of $\y + \U$ (by Eq.~\ref{eq:uq_dec}).
+To entropy encode $\bk$, we need to know its distribution.
+Assuming $\Z$ has marginal distribution $p_\Z$, we have \cite{zamir1992universal}

+Note that we can condition on $\bu'$ to encode $\bk$ since it is known to the decoder.
+Eq.~\ref{eq:uq_cond_entropy} tells us that in order to encode $\bk$, we only need a model for the density of $\Z$.
+The expected coding cost is \cite{zamir1992universal,agustsson2020uq}